lukehspencer/nba-mvp-predictor/README.md

 # NBA MVP Predictor
 *Jun 2025*

-Analysis of NBA mvp voting results, player statistics, and team performace data to predict MVP winners using Python and machine learning.
+Predict NBA MVP winners by analyzing NBA mvp voting results, player statistics, and team performace data.

 ## Overview
 Built a Random Forest classifier that analyzes NBA player, team, and mvp voting data from BasketballReference between 1991-2024 and predicts MVP voting rankings.
 This project was based on the 3-part tutorial series by Dataquest.